Books four through ten, which have yet to be announced.

 World of Badass: Unless you live in Shinovar, you have to contend with Highstorms, Shardbearers, brigands, hostile terrain, and huge monstrous fauna.
 Generally, you either die, get sold into slavery, or man up and rise to the occasion.
 Sometimes you get to do all three.

 You Kill It, You Bought It: The ordinary way to obtain Shards.
 Whoever strikes the killing blow on a wielder gets to take the Shards for himself.
-Note that this is more social convention than anything to do with the Shards - Kaladin refused to take up one he earned in combat, in his backstory, and someone else took it instead.
+This is more social convention than anything to do with the Shards - Kaladin refused to take up one he earned in combat, in his backstory, and someone else took it instead.

 Mostly shows up with the people of Shin versus those from most other countries.
 For example, the Shin people value humility above all else (to the point that their trade negotiations consist of merchants downplaying the value of their goods rather than exaggerating them) and consider walking on or otherwise touching or damaging stone to be disrespectful.
 After travelling throughout the other lands, Shin viewpoint character Szeth reflects that it's rather hard to hold foreigners to these rules considering their lands don't have soil covering the bare rock.